 Madeira Beach is located on a barrier Island from the Gulf of Mexico to the west and the Boca Ciega Bay Intercostal to the east.
 Hurricane, tropical storms and other threatening weather can present flood hazards to residents due to high tides, storm surges caused by winds, and heavy rainfall.
 Flooding and other drainage problems can also result after several inches of rain in short period of time or after several days of continued rain.
-Hurricane season runs from June 1 through November 30.
-Madeira Beach and all of the low lying beach communities are in a highly vulnerable food and wind zone area.
+Madeira Beach and all of the low lying beach communities are in a highly vulnerable flood and wind zone area.
+To a large extent, the success of the programs depends on the cooperation and assistance of residences, businesses, and property owners to make it work.

 Did You Know?